2017 Mainstage Performing Artists

 Ms. McNamara is an artist known for her interpretations of spinto and dramatic soprano repertoire.
 Career highlights include Helene in Les Vespri Sicilienne in Sarasota, Donna Anna in Belgium, Irene in Rienzi with Opera Orchestra of New York, Verdi Requiem with the Chautauqua Symphony, Rossini Stabat Mater in Jacksonville, Brahms Requiem with the Adelphi Orchestra and concerts in Montevideo.
 Ms. McNamara has performed in concert with the Aspen Music Festival Orchestra, Trenton Symphony, New York Horizon Concert Series and the Spartanburg Symphony.
 This wonderful soprano has received various awards including the OMTI fellowship, NYC Regional Metropolitan Opera Finalist and a grant from Resonanz, the predecessor of Resonanz Opera.
 Ms. McNamara maintains a thriving voice studio in New Hampshire, New York City, and Boston.

 Mezzo-soprano Heidi Skok performed in numerous productions at the Metropolitan Opera as a soprano from 1992 to 2003.
 Ms. Skok is renowned as a recitalist and concert presenter.
 Recent engagements have included her first Sesto with Upstate Chamber Opera, a concert for Gay Pride at the Spectrum premiering new mezzo and flute song cycle by American composer Gerald Busby in New York City, a St. Paul’s Cathedral appearance, concerts with the Octavo Singers including an appearance at Proctors Theater in Schenectady, NY, a concert in Princeton, NJ premiering songs of American composer Gerald Busby, her first Messiah, several Saint Rose Camerata Series concerts, a concert celebrating the music of American composer Gerald Busby at the Massry Center for the Arts in Albany, NY, and the premiering of one of American composer Martin Hennessy’s songs at The National Opera Center in New York City.
-Heidi will reprise her role as Coissy this summer in Dialogues of the Carmelites.
+Heidi reprized her role as Croissy last summer for Resonanz Opera in the production of Dialogues of the Carmelites.